finos/common-domain-model/docs/contribution.md

 documented.
 Any new namespace should have an associated description, and be imported where required.

-Please refer to the `namespace-documentation`{.interpreted-text role="ref"} section for more details.
+Please refer to the [namespace-documentation](/docs/namespace) section for more details.

 ### Descriptions